NHirose/Learning-to-Drive-Anywhere-with-MBRA/README.md

     ```
     cd ../train/
     ```
-1. Edit the yaml files to make a path for all datasets
+1. Edit the yaml files in (your-directory)/Learning-to-Drive-Anywhere-via-MBRA/train/config to make a path for all datasets and checkpoints

 2. Train the re-labeler, imitation-MBRA
     ```